 Some web hosting or web-builder packages don’t include email services.
 Assuming you want to use a ‘firstname.lastname@example.org’ email address, you’d need to set that up separately.

-One of the best options is G-Suite which, in addition to a great email service, offers a range of business tools such as video conferencing, online document editing and sharing and online calendars.
+One of the most comprehensive options is Google Workspace (formerly known as G Suite).
+It’s a great email service but much more: it’s a whole suite of business tools such as video conferencing, online document editing and sharing and online calendars.

-A slightly cheaper alternative is Zoho which, like G-Suite, includes online business and collaboration tools.
+A slightly cheaper alternative to Google Workspace is Zoho which, like G-Suite, includes online business and collaboration tools.
 You can even use Zoho free if you don’t mind using webmail instead of downloading emails to your device.

 No matter how beautiful and informative your website is, please don’t expect people to come flocking to it spontaneously, ready to buy your products or services.

 Some people might stumble across it but, if you really want to drum up business, you will need to do some marketing.
 That could be via traditional advertising methods or through online methods like social media or SEO and SEM.
 Either way, it’s likely to cost you time and/or money, so be prepared.

 If you have any questions about setting up your own small business website, or tips you’d like to share, do get in touch.

 - Edited Sept 2019 to update WordPress.com pricing info and add link to Google Sites.